d3-lisboa/EU-Terrorism-Area-Chart/README.md

 ### Phase 2 (to do)

-Get the other countries to also show, not just Belgium
+Get the other countries to also show, not just Belgium\
+Make some labels\